 Be sure to bring water as well as wine for the event; it’s hot and the events do not usually provide water.
 We were not allowed any open containers with liquid inside which included reusable water bottles so plan accordingly.

-Decorating the Table for Dîner en Blanc
+Tips for Dîner en Blanc Table Decor

 Most people add decor to their tables, for appearance and also for lighting (there will not be lighting, your table will need to offer it).
 Last year my sister created the perfect tablescape – easy, budget-friendly, and festive.
 She has two cut glass vases the same size.
 Inside she put a string of battery-operated fairy lights.
 She bought two bunches of baby’s breath at the grocery store.
 Once the tables are set up, she cut the baby’s breath to the right length and put them in the vase (baby’s breath doesn’t require water to look fresh all night long).
 This year there were four of us and therefore two tables.
 We had one tablecloth to cover both tables, put the vases on the outside edges and in the center had a three-tier glass server like this one and my sister wound more battery-operated fairy lights around the stand (battery packs were hidden by food and basil leaves we brought for decoration).